Olushola-Soyoye/Olushola-Soyoye/README.md

 ## Current Interests

-Over the past one year I have developed a strong interest in reliability engineering and its application to aerospace and defense products.
+Over the past several years, I have developed a strong interest in reliability engineering and its application to aerospace and defense products.

 Areas I continue to explore include: